Kuifje02/vrpy/paper/paper.md

 # Features

-``vrpy`` is a Python package that offers an easy-to-use, unified API for many variants of VRP including:
+``vrpy`` is a Python package that offers an easy-to-use, unified API for many variants of vehicle routing problems including:

 -   the Capacitated VRP (CVRP) [@laporte2007you;@baldacci2010exact],
 -   the CVRP with resource constraints [@laporte1985optimal],